sharjeelx03/Prompt-Library/README.md

 ## Mission

-Our mission is to make effective prompting accessible to everyone by creating a structured, searchable, and community-driven knowledge base.
+Our mission is to make effective prompting accessible to everyone by creating a structured, searchable, and community-driven repository of prompts, workflows, and prompt engineering knowledge.

-We believe knowledge grows when it is shared openly.

 ---

+## Vision

+To become the world's most trusted open-source resource for prompt engineering, helping people learn, share, and build better AI-powered solutions.

+---

 ## Contributing

-Contributions are welcome.
+We welcome contributions from the community.

-You can contribute by:
+You can help by:

-- Adding prompts
+* Adding prompts
-- Improving existing prompts
+* Improving existing prompts
-- Sharing workflows
+* Sharing workflows
-- Writing guides
+* Writing guides
-- Reporting issues
+* Reporting issues
-- Suggesting improvements
+* Suggesting improvements

-Every contribution helps make PromptLibrary better for the entire community.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ---

-## Vision
+## Support The Project

-To become the world's most trusted open-source repository for prompts, workflows, and prompt engineering knowledge.

-A place where anyone can learn, contribute, and discover better ways to interact with AI.
+If you find this project useful:

+⭐ Star the repository

+🍴 Fork the repository

+🤝 Contribute to the community

+📢 Share it with others

 ---

 <div align="center">

-Built by the community, for the community.

-⭐ Star • Fork • Contribute
+Building the future of prompt engineering, one prompt at a time.

 </div>